hujingzzz/ainews/_posts/2025-06-16-google-ai-ui-stitch-ui.md

 ---
 layout: post
-title: Google AI UI Design Tool Brightness-Stitch Word Generates Full UI and Full Frontend Code
+title: Google It's all new.
+AI UI Design Tool Brightness-Stitch A single sentence is generated in its entirety.
+UI And complete front-end code
 date: 2025-06-16 12:00:00 +0800
 category: Frontier Trends
 thumbnail: /style/image/google-ai-ui-stitch-ui_1.jpg